gsverhoeven/hugo_source/content/authors/admin/_index.md

   url: "https://www.nza.nl"

 # Short bio (displayed in user profile at end of posts)
 bio: Gertjan Verhoeven is a research scientist currently at the Dutch Healthcare Authority, working on health policy and statistical methods.
-Follow me on [Twitter](https://twitter.com/GertjanVerhoev1) to receive updates on new blog posts.
+Follow me on [Twitter](https://twitter.com/GertjanVerhoev1) or [Mastodon](https://bayes.club/@gsverhoeven) to receive updates on new blog posts.
 Statistics posts using R are featured on [R-Bloggers](https://www.r-bloggers.com).

 interests:
 - Bayesian Statistics